-The buildings at the Midtown East shopping center on Wake Forest Road are going up, employees are being hired and trained, and Wegmans fans across the Triangle are more excited than ever about the new Raleigh grocery store scheduled to open this fall.
+The buildings at the Midtown East shopping center on Wake Forest Road are going up, employees are being hired and trained, and Wegmans fans across the Triangle are more excited than ever about the new Raleigh grocery store opening Sunday, Sept.
+29.

 So, what’s the big fuss over Wegmans?
 We talked to Wegmans fans, a former Wegmans employee and a Wegmans store manager to learn all we could about the grocery store with the cult-like following.

-“I would say, ‘Hey I’m off tomorrow — let’s go to Wegmans and have lunch at the Burger Bar and do our shopping and have fun,’ ” Fowler said in a phone interview on Tuesday.
+“I would say, ‘Hey I’m off tomorrow — let’s go to Wegmans and have lunch at the Burger Bar and do our shopping and have fun,’ ” Fowler said in a phone interview.

 “One of our friends lives in Charlottesville (Virginia) and every time we go north, we make it so that somewhere along the way, we can go to Wegmans,” she said.